navneetshirke/Dockerize_Rails_App_With_Postgresql/README.md

-# Dockerize Rails Application With Postgresql
+# Dockerize Rails Application With PostgreSql

 1 In the root directory of your Rails app, create a file named `Dockerfile` (without any file extensions) with the following content: